ArnoAnsems/CatacombGL/README.md

 * NY00123 for developing the Reflection Keen source port.
 The part of Reflection Keen that handles music and sound effects is reused in CatacombGL.

 # History
+* Version 0.5.1 (2021-04-24) New in this release:
+  * Added the "Demo" to the Catacomb Abyss shareware.
+The demo is a slideshow that originally served as a preview of the Catacomb Adventure series.
+It can be accessed via the menu or by pressing F10 in the opening screen.
+  * Added the "Hints & Solutions" to the Catacomb Adventure series.
+The Hints & Solutions is a slideshow with top down maps of each level.
+It is only available in the GOG Catacombs Pack, so not in the shareware version.
+It can be accessed via the menu.
+  * Adapted and improved the menu:
+   - In the Catacomb Adventure series, navigating to the previous menu page is done via ESC now, just like in Catacomb 3D.
+   - A menu item can be selected by pressing its first letter.
+Suggested by NY00123.
+   - Added the option "Reset to defaults" to reset all settings to the defaults of the source port.
+   - Added the option "Reset to classic look" to reset settings in such a way that they resemble the original DOS game as closely as possible.
+  * Added the option "Prevent softlock", to work around design flaws that can prevent the player from completing a level.
+Currently this impacts only the first level of Catacomb Armageddon.
+When enabled, upon entering the level a key and a door will change color.
+  * Fix: pause chest pickup when menu, automap or scroll is displayed.
+Reported by neonvortex.
+  * Fix: hide Catacomb 3D destructible walls on the top-down automap.
+Reported by NY00123.
+  * Fix: in the Catacomb 3D warp cheat, start level numbering at 1.
+Reported by NY00123.
+  * Fix: resume music when closing the menu on automap or cheat dialog.
+Reported by NY00123.
+  * Fix: in the Catacomb Adventure series, draw the statusbar numbers with tiles i.s.o. the regular font.
+  * Fix: moved the central dot of the crystal sphere (radar), such that it matches with the original DOS game.
+  * Fix: prevent mouse stutter when VSync is disabled.
+This bug was spotted in a recorded stream of Artyom Havok.
+  * Fix: do not use potions when player health is already at 100.
+Reported by coldner.

 * Version 0.5.0 (2020-12-19) New in this release:
   * Added an automap.
 The automap can be opened via a configurable key, with the default being the 'O' key.
 The automap can be visualized in four different styles, which is configurable via the Video menu.
 The automap feature was suggested by Master O, with additional feedback provided by SiFi270 and NY00123.
   * Added an option to simulate the original 320x200 screen resolution, which can be enabled via the Video menu.
 Suggested by Dinoaur.